PedroCo3lho/lightining_node_api/README.md

 ## Did you make any trade-offs for this project?
 What would you have done differently with more time?
 - I chose to use Supabase PostgreSQL to avoid additional local database setup.
-- Droped Numeric type from capacity, due to erros working with the structure and PgNumeric
+- Drop from Numeric type to Float in the capacity column, due to errors working with the `struct` and `PgNumeric`

 With more time I would:
 - Type more the code;